BONAPART1990/git-test-TC-repo1/README.md

 1. one for everything

-### editing in feature branch  of local for 9 asnmnt
+### yes editing in feature branch  of local for 9 asnmnt  but we are changing in the main